-Notwithstanding section 14.7, all Security Officers will be required to successfully complete the physical fitness requirements as is required for any apprentice/ULEO applicants.
+Section 14.7.
+Security Officers will be required to successfully complete the physical fitness requirements as is required for any apprentice/ULEO applicants.

 ARTICLE 15 BULLETIN BOARDS

 Section 15.1.
 The Employer agrees to provide bulletin board space in agreed upon areas of the facilities for use by the FOP.